 Please note these volumes are classed as a special collection and as such need to be ordered in advance and then consulted in the Borthwick searchrooms.
 See the Special collections pages for more details.

-The Vickers collection of scientific instruments is in the Physics Department, University of York, and can be viewed by appointment.
+The Vickers collection of scientific instruments is in the School of Physics, Engineering and Technology, University of York, and can be viewed by appointment.
 For more information please contact us.

 Instrument Makers to the World: a History of Cooke, Troughton & Simms, Anita McConnell, William Sessions Ltd, 1992.